 Paul Soulellis is an American artist, graphic designer, publisher, and educator.
 He maintains his practice in Providence, Rhode Island.
 His work includes teaching, writing, and experimental publishing, with a focus on queer methodologies, network culture, and archival justice.
 His writings and work are cited in scholarly research, and his publications are collected and exhibited worldwide and on the internet.

-Soulellis is the founder of Queer.Archive.Work, a non-profit organization that joined Binch Press in 2021 to create a 2,000 sq. ft. library, print studio, and residency that supports a growing membership-based community of artists and writers.
+Soulellis is the founder of Queer.Archive.Work, a non-profit project that joined Binch Press in 2021 to create a 2,000 sq. ft. library, print studio, and residency that supports a growing membership-based community of artists and writers.
 Binch/QAW has a mission to center Rhode Island-based queer and trans BIPoC voices with access to space and resources for experimental publishing.
 Studio projects include Open Library Hours, Community Supported Art, and the Queer and Trans Zinefest.

-He has worked internationally as an artist-in-residence, including at the American Academy in Rome (Rome, Italy, 2011), Nes (Skagaströnd, Iceland, 2013), Mildred’s Lane (Narrowsburg, NY, 2016), Dispersed Holdings (New York, USA, 2016), ArtCenter South Florida (Miami, USA, 2018), and the Internet Archive (San Francisco, CA, 2019).
+He has participated internationally in artist residencies including The American Academy in Rome (Rome, Italy), Nes (Skagaströnd, Iceland), Mildred’s Lane (Narrowsburg, NY), Dispersed Holdings (New York, USA), ArtCenter South Florida (Miami, USA), and the Internet Archive (San Francisco, CA).

 Department Head of Graphic Design, Rhode Island School of Design (2021–current)